 Please Expect to Submit This Information to Quest Organizers:

-- Presenter(s)/Author Name(s) (request from presenter; full proper name suitable for publication please)
+- Presenter(s)/Author Name(s) (request from the presenter; full proper name suitable for publication please)

 - Mentor/Sponsor Name (request from presenter; full proper name please)

-- Abstract (request from presenter and edit if needed)
+- Abstract (request from the presenter and edit if needed; under 50 words)

-- Quest Location (for presentations and events- preferred building and room plus your back up room; for posters only - Syracuse/Oswego)
+- Quest Location (for presentations and events- preferred room in Marano/Shineman/Tayler plus your backup room; for posters only - Syracuse/Oswego)

 - Requested Room Capacity